-The web is a wonderful thing, literally brimming with resources and tutorials for people wanting to learn about the discipline and see some examples of beautiful and innovative typography to inspire.
-But, sometimes, too much choice can be confusing, so we've picked 10 top sites that will really help you get to grips with it.
+The web is a wonderful thing, brimming with resources and tutorials for people wanting to learn about the discipline and see some examples of beautiful and innovative typography to inspire.
+But, sometimes, too much choice can be confusing, so we've picked some top sites that will really help you get to grips with it.
 Check them out - and let us know if we've left out any of your favourite resources in the comments below...

 We Love Typography is type heaven.
 A brilliant, curated gallery of type-related content, the site is a collaboration between John Boardley (of I love Typography) and Kari Pätilä.
 With multiple pages of gorgeous typography, you're sure to find inspiration here.

 02. Incredible Types

 Incredible Types is 'a curated collection and showcase of outstanding typography and design from around the world'.
 Taken from 182 creatives from 36 different countries, Incredible Types features 166 pieces of type design to inspire you.
 The website has a stylish black and white design, each project coming to life in colour when selected.

 The name of this site says it all really.
 Typeverything is a brilliant blog, which features type lettering in all shapes and sizes, colors and styles, by a handful of talented artists.
 The site is clean, organised and simple to use - simply scroll down to take in hundreds of inspirational images.

 Typefaces are something of an obsession at Copenhagen design agency e-Types, so they set up online type foundry Playtype.
 At this stylish website you can buy fonts and read news, as well as find out details on the Playtype store, a shop where customers can buy digital fonts in a physical space.